AlbertoGSZ/IT-Example-Project/documentation/entities/Entity documentation.md

 ### **Entity info: Person**

+- id: Long.
+Non-repeatable random generation.
-- Name: String.
+- name: String.
-- Surname: String.
+- surname: String.
-- BirthDate: Instant.
+- birthDate: Instant.
 Requirement date before the present day (have to consider the limits).
-- Adress: String.
+- adress: String.
-- Nationality: ENUM.
+- nationality: ENUM.
-- Sex: ENUM.
+- sex: ENUM.
-- Status: ENUM.
+- status: ENUM.
-- ID: Integer.
-Non-repeatable random generation.
-- Alias: String.
+- alias: String.
-- FelonyRecordsDigital: CaseReport list.
+- felonyRecordsDigital: CaseReport list.
-- Rank: Integer.
+- rank: Integer.
-- Chief: Person.
+- chief: Person.
-- Subordinates: Person list.
+- subordinates: Person list.
+- preIncarcerationRegistry preIncarcerationRegistry

 Because of logic reasons, I only wanted to designate the presence of a crime as necessary to create a Person object since in many cases not few data will be missing, but we will only have a crime that has drawn attention and the need to create a criminal record, without achieving to know even the sex of the criminal.